 Metal Clothes Hanger

 Metal clothes hangers can be recycled by taking them back to the two Village Cleaners locations:

 Do not put them in the convenience center recycle bin.

 CDs / DVDs

-CDs and DVDs can be recycled by taking them to Best Buy, do not put them in the curbside recycle container.
+CDs and DVDs can be recycled by taking them to Best Buy.

 - Best Buy retail stores accept most electronics (to include tube televisions) for recycling for a fee, nothing over 50 inches.
 Contact a Best Buy store for details.